Dr Dan Kells CEng FIMMM

 Dan joined the National Composites Centre formed as a result of the UK Government's composites strategy.
 The purpose-built centre is developing composite manufacturing technology for both large and small engineering companies.
 As part of the Executive Team, his role was to set up and lead the engineering function and to establish the NCC within the High Value Manufacturing Catapult.
 More recently, he initiated the HVM Catapult's first Large Scale Project looking at the development of preforming for the automotive industry.

-Dan is a Chartered Engineer, a Fellow of IOM3 and a member of the Institute's Defence Safety and Security Committee.
+Dan is a Chartered Engineer, a Fellow of IOM3 and Chair of the British Composites Society.
 He is also a member of the Institute of Physics and a Chartered Physicist.
-He is on the Technology Working Group of the Composites Leadership and has participated in a number of academic advisory boards.
+He is on the Technology Working Group of the Composites Leadership Forum and chairs the HVM Catapult's Composite Manufacturing Forum.
+He is a member of EPSRC's Peer Review College and has been appointed to the assessment phase of the REF2021 academic assessment exercise.